hectorbarquero/athabasca-university-docs/COMP267/UnitFour/unitFourSectionFour.rst

 Schneider, G. Michael, and Judith Gersting.
 Invitation to Computer Science.
 6th ed., Cengage Learning, 2013.

-Assignment 4 (chapter four, section three)
+Assignment 4 (chapter four, section four)
 ===========================================

 38. What is the significance of the unsolvability of the halting problem?